bennn/racket-minus-contracts/README.md

 ```

 Here's the solution:

-1. Run `racket setup.rkt "(-> any/c boolean?)`.
+1. Run `racket setup.rkt "(-> any/c boolean?)"`.

 Just like that, with a string.
 This recompiles your contract library to special-case contracts with that name.
+Note that this feature does _not_ recompile your entire Racket install.

 To undo the change, run `make clean` as before.

-Note that this feature does not recompile your entire Racket install.